kmk-csui/web/README.md

 git push origin joni/navbar-footer
 ```

-## If there is any update from staging, do:
+## If there is any update from master, do:
 ```cmd
 git pull origin master
 ```